-In the Middle School there is a strong emphasis on holistic educational experiences which develop students socially and emotionally.
-The curriculum offering focuses on engaging students with real world issues and through inquiry and problem solving they work together to build solutions which have benefit to society.
-It is an academically rigorous learning program preparing students for transition into the senior school and the VCE program to follow.
+In the Middle School there is a strong emphasis on holistic educational experiences which develop students intellectually, socially and emotionally.
+Our curriculum offering focuses on engaging students with real world issues and through inquiry and problem solving they work together to build solutions which have benefit to society.
+It is an academically rigorous learning program preparing students for transition into the Senior School and the VCE program to follow.